itayG98/DiceGame/README.md

-# DiceGame
-A simple Dice game
+Learnig about DOM i create this simple dice game in no time

+Technologies :
+1. HTML
+2. CSS
+3. JavaScript

 Here is the link :
 https://itayg98.github.io/DiceGame/